 1. On page 6 of the appeal transcript, Joseph Bass is not a known family member, and his testimony appears credible.
 He testifies that at one time, “Marshall said he had a settlement to make with David Baker for reporting him to the soldiers.”
 However, “from appearances was no ill feeling between David Baker and Richard Marshall” and “had talked over their matters and he was satisfied that David Baker had been lied about and they both worked for me together and both seemed to be friendly.”
 This is a forgiving nature of Richard.
 The two had been hanging out together as friends.

-4. I looked for mentions of character in the initial trial and I found very little.
+6. I looked for mentions of character in the initial trial and I found very little.
 There is some talk about his frustration of being reported to the soldiers as in the first point above and elsewhere in this document with his fear of the soldiers.
+Again it is noted that Richard avoided confrontation by hiding from the soldiers.
 However, I found no other mentions of character in the testimonies.
 I find this odd because if you are an attorney working to convict someone, I would think their character might play a part.
 The absence of character testimony of Richard leads me to believe they had nothing bad to say about him.

 List of character traits of Young Baker found in writing.

 1. George Reynolds in his pardon letter states, “David that swore out the warrant against you was in these days like a copperhead.”
 George heard that Young David was a part of the Rebel 9th Texas Cavalry, which unit was against Native Americans as a confederate unit.
 George also states of Young Baker, “a strong hardy young man proclaims himself to fear no man will shed his coat at the drop of a hat as the saying is and has continued to ever since your (Richard’s) trouble, could he stand by and see you murder his father in a brutal manner.”